DALLAS -- This week, Big 12 media days had a different feel for the Sooners.

 “I love being the underdog,” said cornerback Aaron Colvin.
 “That’s where I’m most comfortable at.”

 While Colvin says he’s comfortable as the underdog, it’s not a place he’s been often since signing with the Sooners.
-OU has been the underdog just three times in the last three seasons -- to Texas A&M in last season’s bowl game, and the 2010 and 2011 trips to Oklahoma State.
+OU has been the underdog just three times in the past three seasons -- to Texas A&M in last season’s bowl game, and the 2010 and 2011 trips to Oklahoma State.

 The Sooners figure to be underdogs at least twice this season, and could start with their lowest preseason ranking since 2000.
 Of course, that team went on to win the national championship.
 And these Sooners are thinking such a slight could give them an edge they haven’t had in the past.